orcwg/orcwg/cyber-resilience-sig/deliverables.md

 # Deliverables Plan

-In 2025, the SIG will focus on deliverables necessary to help the open source community (and notably _open source software stewards_) meet the regulatory obligations outlined in the CRA and help downstream users (_manufacturers_) be able to continue to leverage open source in their products and services while meeting their own regulatory requirements.
+In 2025, the [Cyber Resilience SIG][SIG] will focus on deliverables necessary to help the open source community (and notably _open source software stewards_) meet the regulatory obligations outlined in the CRA and help downstream users (_manufacturers_) be able to continue to leverage open source in their products and services while meeting their own regulatory requirements.
 This is expressed by the colored nodes and edges in the diagram below.

 ```mermaid
 flowchart LR